zunda-arrow/zunda-arrow.github.io/src/pages/blog/aporia.md

 ## Dbus and X11

 I feel I need to dedicate a section to complaining about dbus and x11.
-The startx script that shipped with Popos back when I developed Aporia initally included the line `unset DBUS_SESSION_BUS_ADDRESS`.
+The startx script that shipped with Popos back when I developed Aporia initially included the line `unset DBUS_SESSION_BUS_ADDRESS`.
 This clearly breaks dbus and caused me quite a large amount of pain.
 I do not know why the startx script includes this line, as disabling fixed all the issues I was having with X11 and dbus.
 X11 has the most bespoke and confusing way of starting a process as well, which is why I decided to ship Aporia with a modified version of startx instead of programming the launch script myself.
 Why can't it just be simple like Wayland?